-Update: We now have a release date and first look of the still untitled Lord of the Rings prequel series.
+Update: We now have a release date and first look at The Lord of the Rings: The Rings of Power.
 The show, being produced by Amazon Studios and the Tolkien Estate in collaboration with Harper Collins, will premier on the streamer on September 2nd, 2022 and adopt a weekly release structure akin to The Mandalorian, as opposed to dumping it all online at once to binge.
 The first look image doesn’t reveal much, but a good bet would be that this is our first look at Númenor, the island that was the final piece of the puzzle during the initial setting reveal in 2019, or the Undying Lands.
 Original story follows.

 We got a plot synopsis for the upcoming Lord of the Rings prequel series, which is set to premiere on Amazon later this year.
 The show will take place during the Second Age, which is a period of history thousands of years removed from the events of The Hobbit and The Lord of the Rings.